diskfoexe/ACE-Step-1.5/docs/en/INSTALL.md

 | nanovllm acceleration | NOT supported on Intel GPUs |
 | Test Environment | PyTorch 2.8.0 from [Intel Extension for PyTorch](https://pytorch-extension.intel.com/?request=platform) |

-> Note: LLM inference speed may decrease when generating audio longer than 2 minutes.
+> **Note:** LLM inference speed may decrease when generating audio longer than 2 minutes.
 Intel discrete GPUs are expected to work but not yet tested.
+>
+> **Audio I/O:** `torchcodec` is not available for Intel XPU GPUs.
+ACE-Step automatically uses `soundfile` as a fallback for audio I/O, which provides full functionality on Intel platforms.

 ---